Which Dog is for You?

 Whether you love the sea’s salty tang or playing at the river’s edge, a golden retriever loves to be right there beside you.
 Another aquatic pooch is the Portuguese water dog, which has a waterproof coat and loves fun with family.
 Make sure your water-loving dog doesn’t get dehydrated, sunburned, or drink salt water, and never leave your pup alone near water.

-If you would like to support your animal in a more natural way, when it is unwell or in pain, please feel free to contact me per email or call me on 07 5480824 or 021 494898.
+If you would like to support your animal with Homeopathy or Bowen Therapy, when it is unwell or in pain, please feel free to contact me.

 The information contained in this website is not intended to replace guidance from your veterinarian.
 Bowen Therapy and Homeopathy are complementary to veterinary treatment and the general care of the animal.